Rooting trees¶

 rtree = utree.root("r3", "r4")

-# re-root the tree on an alternative outgroup
+# or, root the tree on an alternative outgroup

 atree = rtree.root("r2")